bazthedev/SolsScope/README.md

 - Nothing is working on my dual monitor setup: Make sure that Roblox is open on the monitor you marked as PRIMARY.
 You can check this by typing "Change my primary display" into the Windows search bar.
 - Microsoft Edge or some app on my Windows menu keeps opening when I use the macro.
 You can customise the time between actions by changing the `global_wait_time` setting in the settings.json file.
 - The macro does not work on X platform.
 The macro has only been tested on Windows and is designed with Windows 10 in mind.
 Windows 11 should run the same.
+- The macro freezes when trying to download the auras.
+You will have to manually download the auras.
+Click on the auras.json file, then press the download button.
+Open this path `%localappdata%\Baz's Macro\` and then copy the auras.json file there.
 ## If you are experiencing issues, please create a new issue so that it can be raised, solved and prevented from happening again.

 # You can read more about how the bot works and the things you can do with it [here](https://github.com/bazthedev/SolsRNGBot/wiki)